3slee-zz/rubrik_avail_test/README.md

 ./roachprod run seungjin-upgrade "./cockroach workload run tpcc”
 ```

-## Log in to SQL and increase the recovery and rebalance rate to speed up the recovery
+## Log in to SQL and increase the recovery and rebalance rate

 ```
+# This speeds up the recovery process when an existing node is down for an upgrade or a failure

 ./roachprod sql seungjin-upgrade:1
 set cluster setting kv.snapshot_recovery.max_rate='1024mb';
 set cluster setting kv.snapshot_rebalance.max_rate='1024mb';